seanmodd/next12/README.md

 - [Sunnyvale Chrysler Dodge Jeep Ram](https://www.sunnyvalecdjr.com/)

 The **ShopCarX** scraper is not linked here as Sean is actively working on it himself at the moment, contact him for more information.
+The scraper is still under development, right now the vehicles are just showing dummy inventory data.

 </details>